William Henry Elder: Early life and education

 William Elder was born in Baltimore, Maryland, on March 22, 1819.
-His father, Basil Elder, was a descendant of William Elder (1681–1714), a Catholic immigrant from England to the Province of Maryland in colonial times.
-His grandfather was Thomas Elder, husband of Elizabeth Spalding, thus making William a first cousin once removed of Catherine Spalding, co-founder of the Sisters of Charity of Nazareth.
+His father, Basil Elder, was a descendant of William Elder, a Catholic immigrant from England to the Province of Maryland in colonial times.
+His grandfather was Thomas Elder, the husband of Elizabeth Spalding, making William a first-cousin-removed of Catherine Spalding, co-founder of the Sisters of Charity of Nazareth.
 His mother was Elisabeth Miles (née Snowden) Elder.

-In 1831, Elder entered Mount St. Mary's College, in Emmitsburg, Maryland.
+In 1831, Elder entered Mount St. Mary's College in Emmitsburg, Maryland.
 He graduated in 1837 and entered the seminary.
 In 1842, he was sent to the Pontifical Urban College in Rome, where he received the degree of Doctor of Divinity.

 Priesthood

-Elder was ordained a priest for the Archdiocese of Baltimore in Rome on March 29, 1846 by Cardinal Giovanni Brunelli.
+Elder was ordained a priest for the Archdiocese of Baltimore in Rome on March 29, 1846, by Cardinal Giovanni Brunelli.
 After his ordination, the archdiocese assigned Elder to teach at Mount St. Mary's.